Guinea Junta Defies Poll Pressure, Rules Out Exile For Ex-president - UrduPoint

 "We had very frank, fraternal talks with Colonel Doumbouya and his associates and collaborators and I think that ECOWAS and Guinea will find a way to walk together," Akufo-Addo said at the end of the visit.

-The ruling council, which now designates Doumbouya as "President of the Republic and Head of State", said that the consultation sessions scheduled for Friday with banks, insurance companies and unions would be held on Saturday.
+The ruling council, which now designates Doumbouya as "president of the republic and head of state", said that consultation sessions scheduled for Friday with banks, insurance companies and unions would be held on Saturday.

-This consultation will continue next week, it announced, including Monday meetings with cultural actors, press associations and those within the informal sector.
+The consultations will continue next week, it said, including Monday meetings with cultural actors, press associations and those within the informal sector.

 The military has already held talks with political parties, religious leaders, the heads of mining companies, key players in this poor but resource-rich country, and other figures.